ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

 The below table shows the percent chance of being assigned different buckets of adherence.
 Adherence is randomly assigned to all simulants.

+Adherence is only tracked and observed for those prescribed a medication.

  ..
 Note::
     The current adherence system is a placeholder for additional information to be added in later models.
 Ideally, we will utilize a first-hand dataset to create adherence by age, sex, and state.
 Adherence should be programmed in such a way that allowing for later changes is easy to implement.